12 October 2010

 What is it that tells you most convincingly that autumn has arrived?
 Is it that the air turns cool as scarlet and orange begin to blush in the treetops and drift to the ground?
 Is it the abundance and variety of apples and squash that crowd the produce aisles in the supermarket?
 Or maybe the bright hue of mums in purple, gold and crimson in the garden section or on the neighbors' front porches?

 At my house as our schedules tighten up, sports kick into gear and the light begins to turn a more golden blue I begin to hear particular requests for dinner that seldom come in other seasons.
 Chicken and Dumplings is one of my youngest son’s all time favorite dinners.
-It’s savory warmth and stick to your ribs flavor begin to beckon in early fall.
+It’s savory warmth and stick-to-your-ribs flavor begins to beckon in early fall.
 Likewise I hear requests for old-fashioned Meatloaf and Galumpki.

 Hearing these requests gladdens my heart.
 These recipes differ from other seasonal favorites.
 These recipes are family favorites that have been handed down over the generations.
 My grandmother made Chicken and Dumplings much like I make nearly a century ago.
 Her chickens likely came from the back yard rather than the supermarket but the savory dish that resulted was much the same.
 I learned to make it from my aunt who was taught by my grandmother and likely learned it from her mother before her who brought her simple dishes and hearty German fare with her to America in the late 1800’s.